algorithmiaio/api-docs/source/includes/_data.md

 ## more

-general questions to help clarify docs:

-* algorithm data vs my collections (on the data page)

 potential "why" questions about the Data api:

 * why should I use this instead of saving stuff myself on my own storage?